 FeedBurner is the Google service used to “feed” many WordPress site updates via RSS to subscribers.
 Site visitors can signup for updates, usually in a box in the sidebar or footer, and every time a new post is added to your site it goes out to the list.
 While to some, FeedBurner is anemic in features, it always did what I and many of my clients needed to do.

 If you’ve followed me you know I am a big StudioPress fan — and affiliate — for good reason.
 Besides the unbeatable quality of their themes, since way back when, they’ve been ahead of the curve.
 And StudioPress is once again proving this point by introducing their eNews Extended Plugin for Genesis-Powered WordPress sites.
-See, they understand that when Google discontinues an API, that means it is no longer supported and is one step closer to becoming history.

 At your service,